 - Visual Pun: At the very end of the segment, mix-and-match critter Bob tells his students he's supposed to be "A full professor!
 But the tenure committee is excruciatingly slow" (meaning that he isn't doing well and has become a failure) before he literally lays an egg like a chicken.note

-- Vocal Dissonance: After Bob shoots Bart with a Harpoon Gun, Bart's voice quivers a bit while telling him he's (Bob) made "some... stupid... mistake"; but when Bob pulls the projectile and Bart's heart out of his chest, and he (Bart) collapses onto the floor, his weak 10-year-old boy's voice slips into a dying grownup woman's voice as he barely utters out his Famous Last Words before he dies.
+- Vocal Dissonance: After Bob shoots Bart with a Harpoon Gun, Bart's voice quivers a bit while telling him he's (Bob) made "some... stupid... mistake"; but when Bob pulls the projectile and Bart's heart out of his chest, and he (Bart) collapses onto the floor, his weak 10-year-old boy's voice slips into a dying grownup woman's voice as he barely utters out his last words before he dies.

 - "Wanted!"
 Poster: Parodied by the title screen, in which the word "Wanted:" appears, followed by the blood that spells out "DEAD", before finishing the title in normal letters.

 - What the Hell, Hero?: Homer kills Bob with an antique lamp and Bart berates him with, "What about all the times he tried to kill ME?!"